The Aura Will Prevail

-The Aura Will Prevail is the sixth studio album by American keyboardist George Duke.
+The Aura Will Prevail is the fifth studio album by American keyboardist George Duke.
 It was released in 1975 through MPS Records.
-Recording sessions took place at Paramount Recording Studios in Hollywood, California.
+The recording sessions took place at Paramount Recording Studios in Hollywood, California.
 The album features contributions from Alphonso Johnson, Leon "Ndugu" Chancler and Airto Moreira.

 Duke played various keyboard instruments on the album, including Rhodes electric piano, Wurlitzer electric piano, Hohner clavinet, ARP Odyssey, ARP String Ensemble, Mutron Phaser, Mutron Dual Phaser, Minimoog, Moog bass and various pedalboards.

 Reaching a peak position of number 111 on the US Billboard 200, the album remained on the chart for a total of ten weeks.